DARA (international organization): Climate Vulnerability Monitor

+Risk Reduction Initiative

 This program examines factors and conditions that contribute to the generation of risk.
 It is meant to provides guidance for effective risk reduction in vulnerable and hazard-prone areas across the world.
 Findings and lessons learned from the Humanitarian Response Index are used to create a Risk Reduction Index (RRI), meant to measure the effectiveness of risk management policies, strategies and activities for reducing the impact of natural disasters on local communities.
 Its stated aim is to promote learning and sharing of lessons from risk reduction interventions.